Wood Burner Vents Open Or Closed

 wood referensi web image

-Pleasant Hearth Direct Vent Wood Burning Stove & Reviews Wayfair
+DynaGlo Pleasant Hearth 2,200 sq. ft.
+Direct Vent Wood Stove Wayfair

-Pleasant Hearth Direct Vent Wood Burning Stove & Reviews Wayfair from www.wayfair.com
+DynaGlo Pleasant Hearth 2,200 sq. ft.
+Direct Vent Wood Stove Wayfair from www.wayfair.com

+With the door closed, your stove is up to 60% more efficient than if you have the door open.
 A fire dying out is often due to a lack of air getting in or the wood hasn’t been stacked correctly so it isn’t burning evenly.
 If you do find that the fire is starting to die down, opening the vents on your log burner should get it going again.
-To keep a fire going in a wood burning stove, the air vents shouldn't be fully open, but closed down enough so that enough air is being.

 It Will Still Burn, But Not As Lustily.